 Thirdly, consider your time zone and language.
 The language barrier and huge differences in schedule can result in serious issues with communication.
 And, finally, stay in touch with your partner throughout every stage of the ETL process.

 So, now you know what ETL is and how to make this process possible and smooth.
-But if you need some assistance or answers to other important questions (for instance, regarding ETL and data warehousing or ETL for machine learning), you are always welcome to get in touch with us.
+But if you need some assistance or answers to other important questions (for instance, regarding ETL and data science services or ETL for machine learning), you are always welcome to get in touch with us.